Can Orgasm Help Induce Labor — Or Is Orgasmic Birth A Myth?

 But Komisaruk is quick to point out that there are other, more serious concerns that prevent doctors from suggesting masturbation, or even sex, instead of a spinal block.
 Specifically, he argues that the research only supports that vaginal stimulation dulls pain and stimulates contractions through oxytocin secretion, not clitoral stimulation.

-Clitoral stimulation could cause these effects tangentially, but only if a woman has an orgasm, which is probably unlikely in the throes of labor.
-The research does not indicate that clitoral stimulation in and of itself yields the same effects.
+Clitoral stimulation could cause these effects tangentially, but only if the person has an orgasm, which is probably unlikely in the throes of labor.
+And still, the research does not indicate that clitoral stimulation in and of itself yields the same effects.
 “Clitoral stimulation itself does not produce pain blockage, and as far as I know it doesn’t promote oxytocin release,” Komisaruk.

 Though epidurals are also a common and effective way to treat pain utilized by 61% of pregnant people, the science is somewhat conflicted on the pros and cons of drugs.
 Some studies suggest that they increase the risk for C-section, but other studies challenge this.
 Research similarly shows that epidurals can slow labor down, and speed it up.
 Anesthesia can potentially increase the need to use antibiotics, which isn’t ideal, but not uncommon or dangerous.